Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Oysters are arguably the most popular aphrodisiac.
 They are rich in antioxidants, magnesium and especially zinc – an essential element in testosterone production and spermatogenesis (sperm production).

-Giacomo Casanova, the 18th-century Venetian better known by his last name, ‘Casanova’ apparently ate up to fifty fresh oysters every day for breakfast to increase his stamina – sounds like quite the diet, but mostly a classic case of overcompensation.
+Giacomo Casanova, the 18th-century Venetian better known as ‘Casanova’, apparently ate up to fifty fresh oysters every day for breakfast to increase his stamina.
+(Sounds like quite the diet, but mostly a classic case of overcompensation!)

 Pine Nuts